You are here

 Purging can describe a lot of different behaviours.
-Throwing up on purpose, misusing laxatives, fasting and excessive exercise are all different “purging” behaviours.
-They are done with the purpose of getting rid of the food/calories eaten during a binge.
+Making yourself throw up, misusing laxatives, fasting and excessive exercise are all different “purging” behaviours.
+They are done with the intention of getting rid of the food/calories eaten during a binge.

 Bulimia can also cause a person to base their self-worth on their weight or shape, believing their weight and shape is the thing that matters most.
 They can develop an extreme fear of becoming “too fat”.
 Unlike anorexia, people with bulimia are typically a healthy weight or in some cases overweight while still having the illness.
 This does not, however, make the disorder any less concerning or threatening to a person’s health.

 There are other eating disorders that involve binge eating.
-For example, binge eating disorder occurs when someone binges without purging afterwards.
-Sometimes if a person has only some of the signs, symptoms and behaviours that come with having bulimia, they’ll be diagnosed with "other specified feeding and eating disorder (EDNOS)," formerly known as “eating disorder not otherwise specified” (EDNOS).
+For example, binge eating disorder (BED) occurs when someone binges without purging afterwards.
+Sometimes if a person has only some of the signs, symptoms and behaviours that come with having bulimia, they’ll be diagnosed with "other specified feeding and eating disorder (OSFED)," formerly known as “eating disorder not otherwise specified” (EDNOS).
 Or if the person regularly engages in restriction in between binging and purging that results in them being underweight, they might be diagnosed with anorexia binge/purge subtype.